IAmJonoBo/Prometheus/docs/offline-packaging-status.md

 - When only patches remain, schedule them alongside the next routine refresh.
 - If the summary indicates a failure, re-run the command with `--verbose` and capture logs for the enablement team.
+- Treat a `wheelhouse_audit.status` of `attention` as a blocker for air-gapped deployment until missing wheels or orphan artefacts are resolved.

 ## Automated remediation